Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 ## Motivation
 ==============

+Motivation behind Data analysis using python because of the ease of process for obtaining raw data and converting it into information useful for decision-making by users.
+Data is collected and analyzed to answer questions, test hypotheses or disprove theories using python in very limited number of code.

-Because of the way the human brain processes information, using charts or graphs to visualize large amounts of complex data is easier than poring over spreadsheets or reports.
+Also because of the way the human brain processes information, using charts or graphs to visualize large amounts of complex data is easier than poring over spreadsheets or reports.
 Data visualization is a quick, easy way to convey concepts in a universal manner – and you can experiment with different scenarios by making slight adjustments.

 ## Analysis 1
 ==============